edreamleo/python-to-coffeescript/README.md

 This script is a *one day prototype*, intended only as a proof of concept.
 In that sense, it has already succeeded.

-The proximate cause for this script was the notes from a [DropBox sprint].
-It is apparent that coffeescript is successful, while numerous python-to-javascript systems are in an uncertain state at best.
-Imo, none are likely to gain traction.
+The proximate cause for this script was the notes from a [DropBox sprint](https://blogs.dropbox.com/tech/2012/09/dropbox-dives-into-coffeescript/).
+Coffeescript is obviously successful.
+Numerous python-to-javascript systems seem unlikely ever to gain traction.

 Googling 'python to javascript' or 'python to coffeescript' yields no similar tools, despite many similar searches.
-This script will be useful to me, which is all that really matters ;-)
+This script will be useful to me.

 ### Quick Start